 - Tier II serves students needing more help.
 Extra instruction and support often are provided to these children in small groups.

 - Tier III is for children who need intense support in order to succeed.
 Extra instruction and support are provided, often in even smaller groups or one-on-one.

 MTSS provides guidelines to more quickly identify both challenges and solutions.
 Timely data – including test scores, suspension rates, attendance and more – are used to help problem solve and identify the levels of supports needed for students.

-We believe that a comprehensive MTSS that addresses the academic and social/behavioral needs of all students will enable the educational system, at all levels, to focus resources more effectively and efficiently to guarantee that all students will become college and career ready.
+We believe that a comprehensive MTSS model that addresses the academic and social/behavioral needs of all students will enable the educational system to focus resources more effectively and efficiently to guarantee that all students will become college and career ready.

 By providing tiered instruction the teacher is able to differentiate to meet the academic, social/behavioral needs of the individual student.

 MTSS will make all students more successful in school while keeping them on track for graduation and preparing them to be college/career ready.
 MTSS has been proven effective in districts across the country.